Pankaj-M-Deori/Online-Retail-Business-Expansion-Strategy-Power-BI-Analysis/README.md

 ## Business Questions Answered
 - Monthly Revenue Trend (2011) to identify seasonality and inform forecasting for future sales cycles.
-Who asked?
-CEO

-Top Countries by Revenue (Excluding UK)
-Who asked?
-CMO
-➤ Highlight the top 10 countries by revenue and quantity sold to find international markets with high potential.
+- Top 10 Countries by Revenue and Quantity Sold (Excluding UK) to find international markets with high potential.

-Top Customers by Revenue
+- Top 10 Customers by Revenue to identify high revenue generating customers and initiate retention strategy.
-Who asked?
-CMO
-➤ Identify the highest-spending customers to shape loyalty and retention initiatives.

-Regional Demand Analysis (Excluding UK)
-Who asked?
-CEO
-➤ Visualize global demand using a map to spot underserved markets for future expansion.
+- Regional Demand Analysis (Excluding UK) to identify markets for future expansion.